wrchen2001/Handwritten_Chinese_character_recognition_based_on_MobileNetV3/README.md

 ### 3.3.
 Parsing
 It is worth noting that the downloaded dataset is not an image format, but a custom gnt file type.
 Therefore, the gnt file needs to be converted to all the png images in the corresponding label directory.

-$\circ$ Step 1:
+$\circ$ Step 1

 Extract the downloaded zip file into a gnt file.

-Note——HWDB1.1trn_gnt.zip unzipped is alz file, need to unzipped alz file again.
+To be notieced that, HWDB1.1trn_gnt.zip unzipped is alz file, so it needs to unzipped alz file again.

-Unzip the alz file——[Windows](https://alzip.en.softonic.com/download need to download software), Linux: unalz HWDB1.1trn_gnt.alz
+Unzip the alz file——[Windows](https://alzip.en.softonic.com/download, need to download software), Linux: unalz HWDB1.1trn_gnt.alz

-Step 2:
+$\circ$ Step 2:

 Convert the gnt file to all png images in the corresponding label directory.
 Modify the path in process_gnt.py to run the program.

+## 4. Model

+Compared to its MobileNetV1 and MobileNetV2, MobileNetV3 has three improvements: First, it adjusts the input and output layers of the network, which reduces the delay of backpropagation and sustains the high-dimensional feature space.
+Second, instead of Sigmoid, a new activation function called H − swish is embedded in MobileNetV3 to decrease computational consumption.
+Lastly, the SE block is integrated after the depth-wise separable convolution in the inverse residual module, and the bottleneck structure is stimulated to better extract image features synchronously.